 When the flu vaccine is “taking,” a person may experience localized soreness in their arm, redness, swelling and tenderness to touch at the vaccination site, low grade fever, muscle aches and headaches.

-“It is important to reassure patients that this is not the actual flu illness, but due to their body mounting a strong response to the vaccination,” said Darin McDonald, MD, a family medicine physician at Scott & White Clinic – Belton.
+“It’s important to understand that this is not the actual flu illness, but due to your body mounting a strong response to the vaccination,” said Darin McDonald, MD, a family medicine physician at Baylor Scott & White Clinic – Belton.

 “This can happen as a result of your body responding to a foreign substance entering it,” Dr. Ngo said.
 “It is actually a sign that your immune system is working properly to produce antibodies it needs to protect it from the flu.”